A Multifaceted Farm Succession Plan Development Program Via Virtual and in Person Learning and Assistance Opportunities

 Educational approach:

 The project started off as planned with staff planning meetings, advisory committee meeting and communication regarding the blog platform and its incorporation into the website.
 All went as planned except for the website and blog platform addition.
 Upon further review it was realized the PA Farm Link website required updates in order to allow the blog platform to run smoothly.
-While the website upgrade was not a part of the SARE project it had to be completed before the blog platform could go live.
-The website upgrade was completed by a very talented company, and they are handling the blog platform and subscription set up.
+While the website upgrade was not a part of the SARE project it had to be completed before the blog platform went live.
+The website upgrade was completed by a very talented company, and they handled the blog platform and subscription set up.

 Meanwhile outreach was completed with guest bloggers requesting they submit their first-year blogs.
 The process went smoothly, with high quality succession blogs received.